 - Testifies to any previous communication with applicant as well as the applicant’s qualifications for the proposed project;

 - Confirms that he or she has sufficient time and resources to support planned activities during the specified time period.
-The international mentor is asked to include a specific statement regarding any resources or supplementary resources available to offset potential additional costs (e.g., extended visit);
+The international mentor is asked to include a specific statement regarding any resources or supplementary resources available to offset potential additional costs (e.g., extended activities);

 Award Selection Process